 Posterior circumflex humeral artery

-The posterior circumflex humeral artery is an artery located in the human body, situated around the shoulder and upper chest.
-The artery branches off from the auxiliary artery, which supplies oxygenated blood to the armpit, upper arm, and thorax, before winding down and becoming part of the brachial artery.
-The artery connects to the auxiliary artery at the subscapularis, which is a muscle found at the top of the shoulder and humerus.
-The humeral artery is found at the back side of the top of the humeus.
-The artery distributes healthy blood from the heart to the upper areas of the body.
-The auxiliary artery brings oxygenated blood from the heart to the upper areas of the body.
-Once the posterior circumflex humeral artery branches off from the auxiliary artery, it distributes oxygenated blood to the shoulder-joint and deltoideus.
-The deltoid muscle is a large triangular shaped muscle found at the top of the shoulder-joint.
+The posterior circumflex humeral artery is situated around the shoulder and upper chest.
+It branches off from the axillary artery, which supplies oxygenated blood to the armpit, upper arm, and thorax before winding down and becoming part of the brachial artery.
+The artery connects to the axillary artery at the subscapularis, which is a muscle found at the top of the shoulder and humerus.
+Once the posterior circumflex humeral artery branches off from the axillary artery, it distributes oxygenated blood to the shoulder joint and deltoid, a large triangular shaped muscle found at the top of the shoulder-joint.
 The artery pumps fresh blood into the muscle, making the joint flexible and healthy.